MicrosoftDocs/learn/learn-pr/iot/create-your-first-iot-central-app/includes/7-add-multiple-devices.md

 1. In the **Devices** page of your IoT Central app, verify all devices are **Provisioned**.

 1. Double-click on each device in turn, then select **Commands**.
-In the **Go to customer** command, send Truck 1 to customer 1, Truck 2 to customer 2, and so on (to Truck 5 to customer 5).
+In the **Go to customer** command, send Truck 1 to any customer, Truck 2 to a different customer, and so on to Truck 5.

 1. There is now a lot going on!
 Select each device in turn on the **Devices** page, and in the **Measurements** section, open up the map view.
 Make sure the eye icon of the **Location** is turned on.
 Each truck should now be on its way to a unique customer.